Isotypical components of the homology of ICIS and images of deformations of map germs: Conclusions and open problems

 \section{Conclusions and open problems}

+As we have seen, the technique leading to \cref{conjrgc,thm: conustedesmui} allows us to translate the invariants $\mu_I$ and $\nu_I$ into Milnor numbers of \textsc{icis} in corank one.
+In corank two or higher one could do something similar, but Euler-Poincaré characteristics of some varieties would need to be used.
+Indeed, as we have pointed out in \cref{rem: marar-mond formulae}, this is the correct generalization of the Marar-Mond formulae for $\mu_I$, see \cite{Marar1989}.

-In this paper we have clarified many traits of deformations of $\eqA$-finite germs $f:(\CC^n,S)\to(\CC^p,0)$, with $n<p$.
+Several applications of this technique were shown, such as the proof Houston's conjecture \cref{hc}.
+The main goal of this paper is being able to bypass the difficulty of working with $\mu_I$ and use the easier-to-handle Milnor numbers of \textsc{icis}.
+Furthermore, we have clarified many traits of deformations of $\eqA$-finite germs $f:(\CC^n,S)\to(\CC^p,0)$, with $n<p$, using these ideas.
 However, we have only seen the corank one case.
 It seems natural to conjecture the following, generalizing the notion of strongly contractible germs to any corank.

-\begin{oproblem} There are unstable $\eqA$-finite germs $f:(\CC^n,0)\to(\CC^p,0)$, $n<p$, of corank bigger than one such that have contractible stable perturbation. \end{oproblem}
+\begin{oproblem} Show that there are unstable $\eqA$-finite germs $f:(\CC^n,0)\to(\CC^p,0)$, $n<p$, of corank bigger than one such that have contractible stable perturbation. \end{oproblem}

-Moreover, it is unclear what are the dimensions where we can find strongly contractible \textit{multi-germs} (even of corank one).
+Moreover, it is unclear what are the dimensions where we can find strongly contractible \textsl{multi-germs} (even of corank one).
 We know, by \cref{ex:multiSS}, that \cref{thm:disgusting?} is not sharp for multi-germs.
-There are some results regarding this: by \cite[Theorem 2.14]{GimenezConejero2022a} (corank one case was also given in \cite[Theorem 3.9]{GimenezConejero2022}), if $p=n+1$ then every stable perturbation of an unstable germ $f$ has non-trivial homology, i.e., $\mu_I(f)>0$.
-It is, however, reasonable to think that there are no strongly contractible germs if, and only if, $d_\kappa=0$ (i.e., if $\frac{p}{p-n}\in\ZZ^+$) by \cref{cor: sing iff alt}.
+There are some results regarding this: by \cite[Theorem 2.15]{GimenezConejero2023a} (corank one case was also given in \cite[Theorem 3.9]{GimenezConejero2022}), if $p=n+1$ then every stable perturbation of an unstable germ $f$ has non-trivial homology, i.e., $\mu_I(f)>0$.

+It is, however, reasonable to think that there are no strongly contractible germs if, and only if, $d_\kappa=0$ (i.e., if $\frac{p}{p-n}\in\ZZ^+$) because it seems that strongly contractible germs and unexpected homology (controlled by by \cref{cor: sing iff alt}) have something in common: see \cref{ex:multiSS} where a strongly contractible bi-germ given from $f_t$ at the origin appears together with some unexpected homology of a deformation of another germ $h$ (recall the discussion on \cref{subs:unexhom}).